 A musical fantasy film that is guaranteed to satisfy your sweet tooth, Willy Wonka and the Chocolate Factory is a staple kids movie, and a must-watch for any family night.
 Based on Roald Dahl’s 1964 book, Charlie and the Chocolate Factory, and originally made to promote a candy bar, the film has gone down in history as a memorable feature full of sweet treats, layered characters, and reprimanding singing Oompa-Loompas.

 After winning a golden ticket, Charlie (Peter Ostrum) is one of five lucky children who gets to visit Willy Wonka’s (Gene Wilder) famous chocolate factory.
 As the five children wander around the magical factory, their fatal flaws are exposed.
-With the mysterious employees (the Oompa-Loompas) singing morality songs at each of the kids’ downfalls in a candy-filled paradise, it is a movie that is both joyous, and pointedly full of fable-like messaging.
+With mysterious employees the Oompa-Loompas singing songs of morality at each of the kids’ downfalls in the candy-filled paradise, it is a movie that is both joyous, and pointedly full of fable-like messaging.
 It’s so good they’re remaking it with Timothée Chalamet.